Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Methodology

-Here, $\beta$ and $\alpha$ are prescribed constants that govern the initial magnitude and decay rate of the artificial viscosity, and $L$ and $U_\infty$ denote characteristic length and velocity scales, $\bm{u}_m$ represents a reference velocity vector used in defining the entropy residual.
+In contrast, we introduce a vanishing entropy viscosity solely to stabilize the early stages of training, with no influence on the final solution.
+We compute the entropy residual directly from the predicted velocity and pressure field as

-When we adopted this global artificial entropy viscosity formulation in the PECANN framework, we find that predictive performance is highly sensitive to the choice of $\beta$ and $\alpha$.
+where $\bm{u}_m$ represents a reference velocity vector.
+The infinity norm $\|r\|_\infty$ is used to define a global, rather than pointwise, entropy viscosity.
+We further make this entropy viscosity adaptive by adjusting it dynamically based on optimization feedback.

-Realizing the role of artificial entropy viscosity in regularizing the optimization process during the early stages of training, we propose an adaptive, vanishing entropy viscosity ($\nu_a^a$) that dynamically adjusts the amount of artificial viscosity based on optimization feedback.
-Following the same logistics as in CA-ALM (Algorithm~\ref{alg:caalm_algorithm}), we maintain an exponential moving average of the squared entropy norm $(||r||_\infty)^2$ and use its unbiased root to update the artificial viscosity $\nu_a^a$ at epoch $e$:
+Following the same procedure as CA-ALM, (Fig.~\ref{fig:caalm_alg}), we maintain an exponential moving average of the squared entropy norm $(||r||_\infty)^2$ and use its unbiased root to update the entropy viscosity $\nu_a^a$ at epoch $e$: